cqrnik/cogs181-final/README.md

+#torch-rnn on Spotify Million Song dataset

+by Nikhil Deepak

 # torch-rnn
 torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level language modeling similar to [char-rnn](https://github.com/karpathy/char-rnn).